 Plutonium warhead factory under construction near Santa Fe

+Huge expansion of nuclear weapons mission underway despite climate collapse, crying social and economic needs

+CHILD WELL-BEING - 49TH

+NM LEADERSHIP FAILURE

+The U.S. has not had

+a functioning pit factory

+since 1989.
+There is

+tremendous political

+pressure to build an

+factory, beyond LANL's

+jerry-rigged, temporary

+one.
+To this end NNSA

+plutonium facility in

+NUCLEAR WEAPONS

+adequate, reliable

+is remodeling a

+partially-built

-Huge expansion of nuclear weapons mission underway despite climate collapse, crying social and economic needs wenty-two miles from the Santa Fe Plaza, the National Nuclear Security Administration (NNSA) has a crash program to build a plutonium processing center and nuclear weapons factory at Los Alamos National Laboratory (LANL).
-Its purpose is to make plutonium warhead cores ("pits") for a new kind of warhead for a new \$100 billion intercontinental ballistic missile (ICBM)
+wenty-two miles from the Santa Fe Plaza, the National Nuclear Security Administration (NNSA) has a crash program to build a plutonium processing center and nuclear weapons factory at Los Alamos National Laboratory (LANL)

+Its purpose is to make plutonium warhead cores ("pits") for a new kind of warhead for a new \$100 billion intercontinental ballistic missile (ICBM).
+To create the new factory LANL is remodeling its 1970s

-To create the new factory LANL is remodeling its 1970s vintage plutonium facility while also constructing new infrastructure on a large scale.
+vintage plutonium facility while also constructing new infrastructure on a large scale.
 Why a crash program?
 Why at LANL?

-The answer lies in the obscene profits available from the new nuclear arms race, a perceived need to grow the U.S. nuclear weapons complex to offset declining U.S. global power, and the constant efforts by New Mexico politicians to increase nuclear pork-barrel spending in the state while neglecting the state's real priorities.
+The answer lies in the obscene profits available from the new nuclear arms race, a perceived need to grow the U.S. nuclear weapons complex to offset declining U.S. global power, and the constant efforts by New Mexico politicians to increase nuclear pork-barrel spending in the state - while neglecting the state's real priorities.
 Since 1989 LANL has failed four times in its attempts to build a pit factory.
 In 2019, the Institute for Defense Analyses warned NNSA that crash efforts are likely to fail.
-Even if LANL succeeds, without accidents, the program progress no additional "nuclear deterrent" value.

-LANL pit production has nothing to do with maintaining existing U.S. weapons

-Every U.S. nuclear warhead and bomb contains a pit.
+Even if LANL succeeds, without accidents, the program provides no additional "nuclear deterrent" value.
+LANL pit production has nothing to do with maintaining existing U.S. weapons Every U.S. nuclear warhead and bomb contains a pit.
 These slowly age.
 If for some reason the U.S. is still building nuclear warheads in the late 2030s and 2040s - which we can be sure will be an era of deepening climate collapse, global famine, and other severe crises threatening the very existence of the U.S. - they might need new pits.
 At the earliest.
 Until then, at least 15-25 years from now (or even longer if the U.S. stockpile shrinks), no new pits are needed.
-Right now, the U.S. has a gigantic arsenal of 2,000 deployed warheads with 1,800 in reserve and 1,750 retired warheads, plus about 5,600 aging but useable spare pits.
+Right now, the U.S. has a gigantic arsenal of 2,000 deployed warheads with 1,800 in reserve and 1,750 retired warheads, plus about 5,600 aging but useable spare pits, depending on type.

-LANL facilities: old, unsafe, unreliable

-By the time pits are actually "needed," LANL's facilities will have "aged out."
+LANL facilities: old, unsafe, unreliable By the time pits are actually "needed," LANL's facilities will have "aged out."
 A commitment to LANL pit production therefore means a commitment to another factory, beyond the one being built.

-partisan perspectives, LANL's program is wasteful, dangerous, and destructive.
+Meanwhile LANL's production capacity is too small to support more than a fraction of today's arsenal, even if LANL could produce pits reliably for a long time without building a new factory, which nobody seriously believes is possible.
+Did You Know?